 You would think that after 12 plus visits, I would have checked everything to do in Guatemala off my list, but it seems that I leave with an even longer list for what to do in Guatemala at the end of each trip.
 There are so many hidden gems and undiscovered paradises here!

-I absolutely love this country and never run out of things to do in Guatemala, but that’s not to say that traveling in Guatemala doesn’t have its challenges.
+I absolutely love this country and never run out of things to do in Guatemala, but that’s not to say that backpacking in Guatemala doesn’t have its challenges.

 The roads can be rough and the adventures can get pretty wild!
 Some areas are not as safe and, at the very least, you do have to keep your wits about you, but ultimately, this is one of the best countries to visit in the world.
 (And I say that as a woman traveler who has been to over 30 countries.)

-There are few countries where I have encountered such rich (and authentic) indigenous culture, friendly people, sheer natural diversity, and rich (though turbulent) history jam-packed into such a small country.
+There are few countries where I have encountered such rich (and authentic) indigenous culture and friendly people, sheer natural diversity, and rich (though turbulent) history jam-packed into such a small country.

 There is no question that Guatemala’s star attractions include Lake Atitlan, Antigua, and Tikal, and you’ll soon see why.